semiologic/version-checker/readme.txt

 = 2.0.2 =

-- Disable nagging for new (i.e. not bug fixed) versions of WP
+- Disable nagging for new (i.e. not bug fixed) major versions of WP
 - Improve "php 4 is outdated" nagging

 = 2.0.1 =